GMs are like DJs

 Conclusion - Don’t prep to execute a story.
 Prep to run one.

-Great sessions aren’t scripted, they’re orchestrated—like a DJ mixing live.
-You don’t hit “play” on your prep and hope it works.
-You build a toolkit, a vibe, a structure.
+Great sessions aren’t scripted, they’re orchestrated - like a DJ mixing live.
+You don’t hit play on your prep and hope it works.
+You build a toolkit, a structure.
 Then you listen.
 You adapt.

 If you’ve read my other posts, you know I’m a bit of a tool freak.
 I love building systems that work the way I think.
-That’s why this DJ analogy hit me so hard: it explained why I build GM tools the way I do.
+Although this isn’t a perfect analogy, I still find it interesting.
+Analogies like these help me understand why I build tools the way I do, and provided me with deeper understanding on the ones that I use right now.

-Onwards and upwards, this has been my first blog posting about something non-technical.
-Hope it helped you like it did me!
+This has been my first blog posting about something non-technical.
+I hope it helped you like it did me!
+Onwards and upwards.